Olliehub/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-1.list length - Write a function that returns the number of elements in a linked listint_t list
+2.add node - Write a function that adds a new node at the beginning of a listint_t list